fhiso/sources-and-citations/citation-elements.md

 implementations to use alternative implementation techniques such as pointers.
 The new wording is not strictly a change, but makes it clearer that a formal *layer identifier* is not required.

+{.note} The data model allows multiple *layer derivation links* between the same pair of *citation layers*.
+This might be used when the relationship between the *sources* cannot be represented adequately by a single *source derivation type*.

 The **source derivation type** *shall* be either an IRI defined in accordance with a future FHISO standard on source derivation types, or